kristopolous/fiction/framework.md

         ) : null
     }

-Now let's go back to this one
+We still have a problem, the one we shrugged off:

   * what if something(x) is expensive?

-Aha, now we can do something about it!
-A cache.
-See, we've forced refactoring to require cache-invalidation and naming, the two hardest parts of programming:
+Let's do something about it!
+A cache!
+By forcing refactoring to require cache-invalidation and naming, the two hardest parts of programming, you've forced an increased the underlying complexity in an effort to decrease it.

+Our refactored code is now:

     defined(cache_library) || include cache_library;